 In terms of how to help him, consider the following strategies:

 - Educate yourself.

 Learn about drugs and addiction by reading literature, consulting health experts, and tapping into local resources.
 You can gather information online about various drugs and addiction by searching the Alcohol & Other Drugs archive of Go Ask Alice!
-Other sources of drug information include the Do It Now Foundation, National Institute on Drug Abuse, and Phoenix House.
 Is there a health educator, guidance counselor, health professional, or supportive family member who you can talk with, ask questions, and/or get support?
 Gaining knowledge and understanding of drug misuse/abuse and addiction may help you figure out what you can say to your friend.

 Think about what you will say.

 Be specific, and mention your concern for his health.
 Explain that you're worried about his decisions to use drugs, and tell him how his behavior affects you and/or your friendship.
 Also, explore the possible reasons behind his drug use.
 For instance, you might say, "I've noticed you're smoking again and doing other drugs lately.
 I'm worried about you.
 Is everything okay?"
 Or, "I'm worried that your smoking and drug use will cause serious harm to your health."
 Think about whether his drug use has had a negative impact on his daily activities.
 For example, has he missed a significant number of classes?
 Is he sleeping much more or much less than he used to?
 Also, how has his escalated drug use influenced his relationships?
 Think about your relationship with him.
 How have his decisions to smoke and use drugs affected your friendship and the way you feel about him?
 You might say, "The fact that you talk about drugs all the time worries me, especially since you don't seem to be interested in anything I am doing or in hearing about my weekend, and we used to talk all the time."